pydata/patsy/doc/formulas.rst

 Technical details
 -----------------

-The actual algorithm Charlton uses to produce the above coding is very simple.
+The actual algorithm Patsy uses to produce the above coding is very simple.
 Within each unique set of it breaks the categorical portion of each interaction down into minimal pieces, e.g. `a:b` is replaced by `1 + (a-) + (b-) + (a-):(b-)`: